bkoz/3d-image-classification/README.md

 cd 3d-image-classification/resources
 ```

-Login with admin privileges to an OpenShift cluster like https://learn.openshift.com
+Login to an OpenShift cluster as a cluster administrator or use the (OpenShift Learning Portal)[https://learn.openshift.com]

+Visit https://learn.openshift.com and near the the bottom choose the *OpenShift Playgrounds* course then *OpenShift 4.7 Playground* scenario.

+Perform the following steps using command line interface.

 1) Create project called `ml-mon`
 ```